-As expected, the area in a charge pump converter is smaller because this type of converter employs fewer and smaller components than inductive solutions.
-Inductor converters use more than the double the area of charge pump converters.
+The area in a charge pump converter is smaller, because this type of converter employs fewer and smaller components than inductive solutions.
+Inductor converters use nearly five times the area of charge pump converters in terms of external components used.

-In inductor converters solutions, the thickness is determined by the inductors, because inductors are thicker than capacitors- 0.55 mm vs. 0.3 mm .
+In inductor converters solutions, the thickness of the circuit board is often determined by the inductors, because inductors are thicker than capacitors-1 mm vs. 0.55 mm.